robotx98/code-generator/README.md

 # code-generator
-generator program for any password
+Generator program for any password